yizhong187/CVWO/README.md

 # Setup Guide for CVWO ForumApp Backend

+## Introduction

+Welcome to the setup guide for the backend of ForumApp built using golang and postgres.
+This document will guide you through the process of setting up the application on your local server.

 ## Prerequisites
 Before you begin, ensure you have the following installed:
 - GoLang: [GoLang Installation Guide](https://golang.org/doc/install)